Manage your Asthma

 Asthma is a common, chronic inflammatory disease of the airways that carry air to and from the lungs.
-A person with asthma suffers from a long-lasting or recurrent condition of laboured breathing, chest constriction, and coughing.
+A person with asthma suffers from a long-lasting or recurrent condition of labored breathing, chest constriction, and coughing.

 Stress, physical and mental abuse, diet, exposure to toxins, pathogens, radiation, chemicals found in personal care products and household cleaners, and family history.

 Recurrent episodes of wheezing, shortness of breath, tightness in the chest, and coughing are common symptoms.
 Sputum may be produced by coughing but is often hard to bring up.
 The symptoms are usually worse at night and in the early morning or in response to exercise or cold air.